You need a valid television license if you use TV receiving equipment to watch or record any television programmes as they’re being broadcast.

 The consumer advice body Which? tests all of these products - find out more on their website.

 You can get a TV licence concession if:

 A free licence is not given out automatically - you need to apply for it.

 If you share your house with someone younger than 75, you can still apply for a free licence, but it must be in your name.

 Once you have your free TV licence, it will be automatically renewed annually.

-Your TV licence concession will not cover you, if you have a second home.
+Your TV licence for your main home doesn't cover you if you have a second home.
 You will have to buy a separate licence.

-If you think you qualify for a TV licence concession, you can apply by calling TV Licensing on 0300 790 6131 or visiting the TV licensing website.
+You can apply for a concession by calling TV Licensing on 0300 790 6131 or visiting the TV licensing website.

 There are a number of different ways to pay for your TV licence, including direct debit, credit or debit card, cheque and TV licensing payment card.

 You may be entitled to a TV licence concession if you live in a care home or sheltered housing.
 This licence is called an Accommodation for Residential Care (ARC) licence.